arunksingh16/ELK-DEP-OPTIONS/Kubernetes/BasicLic_OpenDistroSecurity_SnapshotPlugin/README.md

 ### ELASTICSEARCH-KIBANA DEPLOYMENT USING PLAIN YAMLs

 This deployment is special as instead of using default X-PACK plugin for security we are using OPENDISTRO security plugin.
 The Elastic/Kibana image used for the deployment are customised to add OpenDistro Plugin.
+Deployment also uses certificates to expose Elastic and Kibana over SSL.

 ```
-Step 1: Generate required Certificates and Keys base64 enc value in certs.yaml
+Step 1: Update required Certificates and Keys base64 enc value in certs.yaml as per your requirement.
+I am using self signed for the time.

-Step 2: Update base64 enc Azure Storage Accnt and Key value in Elasticsearch YAML
+Step 2: Update base64 enc Azure Storage Accnt and Key value in Elasticsearch YAML.
+Please note Azure Storage Account and Key, dont put them in double quotes.

 Step 3: Make sure Max Virtual Memory is updated on worker nodes
         sysctl -w vm.max_map_count=262144